fp05107/Cryptocurrency-Liquidity-Prediction/Flow.md

 2.  **Model Selection:**
     *   **Start Simple:** `Linear Regression`, `Random Forest Regressor` (good baseline).
     *   **Advanced Models:** `Gradient Boosting Regressor` (XGBoost, LightGBM).
 These often perform best on tabular data like this.
-    *   **Consideration:** Since it's time-series, you could also try models like `LSTM` (a type of Recurrent Neural Network), but this is more complex.
-Start with the simpler models first.

 3.  **Training:**
     *   Train each selected model on the training set.